InnovaSalesLab-Dev/sally_love_real_estate/START_HERE.md

 ## 🎉 You're Ready!

 Everything is set up following the HVAC project pattern you know.
-The structure is familiar, the code is documented, and you have all 7 functions ready to go.
+The structure is familiar, the code is documented, and you have all 6 Phase 1 functions ready to go.

 **Happy coding! 🚀**

+_Note: Appointment scheduling (Phase 2) will be added after initial testing._

 ---